[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 Waltz groups in the U.S. and Canada

-US Map Waltz Etcetera, Seattle, WA Waltz Night and More, Seattle, WA Mostly Waltz Night, Anchorage, AK Waltz Eclectic, Portland, OR Random Waltz, Portland, OR Friday Night Waltz, Palo Alto and Oakland, CA Waltz & Such, San Diego, CA Wednesday Waltz Etcetera at the Avalon, Boulder, CO Cfootmad Waltz Night at the Avalon, Boulder, CO FoTD Waltz Night, Fort Collins, CO Waltz events in Strafford, VT The Waltz Party, by The St. Louis Vintage Dance Society, St. Louis, MO Mostly Waltz, by the Lexington Vintage Dance Society, Lexington, KY Waltz Adventure, Deaton Creek, GA Name, Atlanta, GA Waltz Gainesville, Gainesville, FL Mostly Waltz Saturday Dance, by Triangle Vintage Dance, Raleigh/Durham, NC Waltz Time, Glen Echo MD Mostly Waltz , Philadelphia, PA Mostly Waltz!, by Odd Socks, Toronto, Canada Elm City Waltz, New Haven CT Waltz!, Cleveland, OH Open Waltz at Greenwood, Charlottesville, VA Mostly Waltz in Greenfield, MA Mostly Waltz, West Hartford, CT Mostly Waltz for Boston, Boston, MA
+US Map Waltz Etcetera, Seattle, WA Waltz Night and More, Seattle, WA Mostly Waltz Night, Anchorage, AK Waltz Eclectic, Portland, OR Random Waltz, Portland, OR Friday Night Waltz, Palo Alto CA San Francisco Waltzing Society Vintage Waltz, Berkeley/Oakland East Bay Waltz Waltz & Such, San Diego, CA Wednesday Waltz Etcetera at the Avalon, Boulder, CO FoTD Waltz Night, Fort Collins, CO Waltz events in Strafford, VT Tapestry Waltz, Minneapolis The Waltz Party, by The St. Louis Vintage Dance Society, St. Louis, MO Mostly Waltz, by the Lexington Vintage Dance Society, Lexington, KY Waltz Adventure, Deaton Creek, GA Name, Atlanta, GA Waltz Brunch, Gainesville, FL Mostly Waltz Saturday Dance, by Triangle Vintage Dance, Raleigh/Durham, NC Waltz Wednesday, Charlotte Dance Gypsies Waltz Time, Glen Echo MD Mostly Waltz , Philadelphia, PA Mostly Waltz!, by Odd Socks, Toronto, Canada Ottawa Mostly Waltz Afternoon Elm City Waltz, New Haven CT Big Apple Waltz Waltz!, Cleveland, OH Open Waltz at Greenwood, Charlottesville, VA Mostly Waltz in Greenfield, MA Mostly Waltz, West Hartford, CT Mostly Waltz, Providence RI Mostly Waltz for Boston, Boston, MA

 Roll your mouse over the red dots to identify the waltz groups.